-The two biggest providers of residential satellite internet in the US both offer unlimited data—at least that’s what they say.
-We’re here to explain what unlimited data really means for Viasat and HughesNet satellite internet, which are two of the best satellite internet providers.
+The three biggest providers of residential satellite internet in the US both offer unlimited data—at least, that’s what they say.
+We’re here to explain what unlimited data means for Hughesnet, Viasat, and Starlink satellite internet.
 We’ll also answer some questions about data caps and how to get more data.

 Unlimited Satellite Internet Has Its Limits

-Both Viasat and HughesNet offer plans with “unlimited data.”
-(The “unlimited” refers to the amount of monthly data you can use.)
-While both satellite providers do technically allow you to use as much data as you like, they still come with data caps or thresholds (more on that below).
+Hughesnet, Viasat, and Starlink offer plans with “unlimited data.”
+While all three satellite providers do technically allow you to use as much data as you like, they still come with data caps or thresholds, and they enforce them in different ways.

 Viasat satellite internet